-- (a) All employees, other than shiftworkers, are entitled to 4 weeks paid annual leave. - (b) Shiftworkers are entitled to one additional week of Annual Leave. - (c) For the purposes of the NES a shiftworker is defined as: - (i) an employee who is regularly rostered to work their ordinary hours outside Monday to Friday, 6am to 7pm; and/or - (ii) an employee who works for more than four ordinary hours on 10 or more weekends. - (d) The entitlement to paid annual leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.
+- (a) All employees, other than shiftworkers, are entitled to 4 weeks paid annual leave for of each year of service with the employer, accrued in accordance with the NES. - (b) Shiftworkers are entitled to one additional week of Annual Leave. - (c) For the purposes of the NES a shiftworker is defined as: - (i) an employee who is regularly rostered to work their ordinary hours outside Monday to Friday, and/or - (ii) an employee who works for more than four ordinary hours on 10 or more weekends. - (d) The entitlement to paid annual leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.